-- Ectopic pregnancy: Ectopic pregnancies usually happen in women over the age of 35.
-In such case, even if the woman is pregnant, she may get a negative result as the fetus forms in the fallopian tube instead of the uterus.
-The condition is life-threatening to the mother and the pregnancy needs to be removed (3).
+- Ectopic pregnancy: In this case, even if the woman is pregnant, she may get a negative result as the fetus forms in the fallopian tube instead of the uterus.
+The condition is life-threatening to the mother and the pregnancy needs to be treated either medically or surgically (4).

 So, if you had a negative result, how would you know if it is a false negative?
 Is there a way out?

 What To Do When You Get False Negative Result